 Today I will be working on the Dutch ID card (Persoonsbewijs) again.
-Making a batch of Amsterdam and Haarlem version and maybe other cities too.
-Every town/city had their own number code.
-I also need to reproduce the rubber stamps for them.
+Making a batch of Amsterdam and Haarlem version and maybe other city versions too.
+Every town/city had it’s own number.
+I also need to reproduce the stamps for them.

 So the cards will be available in the shop soon, with variations of cities.